opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 -----------------------------
 .. cpp:function:: bool gpu::DeviceInfo::supports(GpuFeature feature)

     Provides information on GPU feature support.
-This function returns true if the device has the specified GPU feature, otherwise returns false.
+This function returns true if the device has the specified GPU feature.
+Otherwise, it returns false.

     :param feature: Feature to be checked.
 See :cpp:class:`gpu::GpuFeature`.